 Greenwich Food System Forum (GFSF) is a six part educational series that engages thought leaders on the interconnectedness between the industrial food system and our greatest ecological and social challenges; human and ecological health, economic disparity, racial inequity, food insecurity and access, affordable housing and climate change.
-GFSF amplifies local and state-wide advocates and community organizers, who understand the layers of complexity within our food systems.
-Panel discussions explore the ways in which root causes are embedded in policy, practice and mindset, and how a connected web of networks provide pathways to systemic change.
-Panelists set context, connect dots, and highlight initiatives focused on equitable solutions.
+GFSF amplifies regional advocates and community organizers, who understand the layers of complexity within our food system.
+Panel discussions explore the ways in which root causes are embedded in policy, practice and mindset, and how a web of networks provide pathways to systemic change.
+Panelists set context, connect dots, and highlight initiatives focused on equitable community based solutions.

 WE have a role to play in reweaving our social fabric.
 WE have the power to be food system changemakers!
 Together, we can realize a future that advances a regionalized, regenerative, equitable and just Connecticut food system.
 Join us.

 "We acknowledge that the place commonly referred to as “Connecticut” is located on the occupied and/or unceded traditional lands and waters of Indigenous peoples, and that we have a responsibility to help make that truth visible and to support efforts toward indigenous sovereignty and well-being.”
 The Foodshed Network

 THE FOODSHED NETWORK and Greenwich Conservation Commission.